incrypt/incrypt/README.md

 We'd love to hear from you!

-If you have any thoughts / improvements or would like to build an application / example which uses InCrypt you can:
+If you have any thoughts / improvements or would like to build an application or example which uses InCrypt you can:

 * [Create an issue](https://github.com/incrypt/incrypt/issues/new)
 * [Email us](mailto:incrypt@googlegroups.com)